-- Mr. Dotson's extensive legal career and knowledge of financing in the crude oil and natural gas industry. - Mr. Lindsey's over 40 year career as a successful senior executive in the energy industry, his extensive knowledge of the industry and his active participation in energy related professional organizations are also valuable assets to the Board.
+- Mr. Lindsey's over 40 year career as a successful senior executive in the energy industry, his extensive knowledge of the industry and his active participation in energy related professional organizations are also valuable assets to the Board.
 His knowledge and expertise in the energy business and management leadership regarding the issues affecting our business have been invaluable to the Board of Directors in overseeing the business affairs of our Company.
-Further, the Committee believes that his extensive background and service with other public companies in the energy and mining sectors and his technical expertise provide the Board with superior leadership and decision-making skills. - Mr. Meara's education, executive leadership roles and 27 year work experience in finance, tax and accounting in the crude oil and natural gas industry provide the knowledge and financial expertise needed to serve on the Board and the Company's audit committee. - Mr. Westmoreland's almost 40 year career in various financial and accounting capacities, including Vice President, Chief Accounting Officer, Controller and Corporate Secretary at a public crude oil and natural gas company along with his recent experience as President, Chief Executive Officer, Executive Vice President and Chief Financial Officer of the Company.
+Further, the Committee believes that his extensive background and service with other public companies in the energy and mining sectors and his technical expertise provide the Board with superior leadership and decision-making skills. - Mr. Meara's education, executive leadership roles and 27 year work experience in finance, tax and accounting in the crude oil and natural gas industry provide the knowledge and financial expertise needed to serve on the Board and the Company's audit committee. - Mr. Westmoreland's over 40 year career in various operational financial and accounting capacities, including Vice President, Chief Accounting Officer, Controller and Corporate Secretary at a public crude oil and natural gas company along with his recent experience as President, Chief Executive Officer, Executive Vice President and Chief Financial Officer of the Company.
 The Board also considered his role in reorganizing the Company and his day-to-day management of the Company.